grungert/hill-metrics/memory-bank/progress.md

      - DataTable and EmptyState
      - FileDownload
    - Search page has been implemented with sample data
+   - Comparison page has been implemented with asset list and graph visualization
+   - Overview page structure has been implemented:
+     - Three-column layout (sidebar, indicators, main content)
+     - Responsive components (PerformanceRanking, CategoryComparison, SimilarInstruments, AssetMap)
+     - Full-height sidebar with navigation

 ## What's Left to Build